uwasystemhealth/IndEAA/mkdocs/docs/developer/backend/report_generation.md

 The report generation feature is used for generating reports for the Coordinators.

 ## Implementation
+The report is generated everytime a new change that has been done for a Course Evaluation (either the details changed or reviews are filled).

+???+ info "Node Background Process"
+    Report generation for every change normally increases server load.
+However, it is the easiest implementation.
+Also, it doesn't affect the performance of the server application as much because it runs as an after hook that is not awaited.

+    ???+ warning "Do not Await!"
+        As said, it runs as an after hook that is not awaited so don't put an `await` there.

 ### Markdown to Word Document Pandoc
 The feature is implemented using the package [node-pandoc-promise](https://github.com/asaf050/node-pandoc-promise).